ome/omego/README.rst

     $ pip install argparse

-With that, it's possible to execute scc:
+With that, it's possible to execute omego:

 ::

-    $ python scc.py
+    $ python omego/main.py

 With that, it's possible to execute omego: